MarquesaAsmussen/reading-notes/javascript-programming.md

 ## [Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions#function_declarations)

 **function** : A function in JavaScript is ****similar to a procedure—a set of statements that performs a task or calculates a value.
 To qualify as a function, it should take some input and return an output where there is some obvious relationship between the input and the output.
-To use a function, you must define it somewhere in the scope from which you wish to call it.
+*To use a function, you must define it somewhere in the scope from which you wish to call it.*

+### JavaScript function syntax

+A JS function is defined with the *function* keyword, followed by a name, followed by parentheses ().

+* Function parameters are listed inside the parentheses () in the function definition.

+* Function arguments are the values received by the function when it is invoked.

+* Inside the function, the arguments (the parameters) behave as local variables.

+### Function invocation

+The code inside the function will execute when "something" invokes (calls) the function:

+* When an event occurs (when a user clicks a button)

+* When it is invoked (called) from JavaScript code

+* Automatically (self invoked)

+### Function Return

+When JavaScript reaches a return statement, the function will stop executing.

+If the function was invoked from a statement, JavaScript will "return" to execute the code after the invoking statement.

+### The () operator invokes the function

+If you don't remember the "()", will just give you back the function object, rather than the function result you were looking for.

+### Functions Used as Variable Values

+Instead of using a variable to store the return value of a function:

+* let x = toCelsius(77);
+* let text = "The temperature is " + x + " Celsius";

+You can use the function directly, as a variable value:

+* let text = "The temperature is " + toCelsius(77) + " Celsius";

+### Local Variables

+> *"What happens in the function, stays in the function."*

+Variables declared within a JavaScript function, become **LOCAL** to the function.
+Local variables can *only* be accessed from within the function.

+>// code here can NOT use carName
+>
+>function myFunction() {
+>let carName = "Volvo";
+>// code here CAN use carName
+>}
+>
+>// code here can NOT use carName

+*Since local variables are only recognized inside their functions, variables with the same name can be used in different functions.*

+Local variables are **created** when a function starts, and **deleted** when the function is completed.

 ### Defining functions